BitcoinDesign/Guide/guide/inheritance-wallet/introduction.md

 The image below shows in more detail, how the wallet will work under the hood.

 {% include picture.html
-   image = "/assets/images/guide/inheritance-wallet/introduction/timelock-overview.png"
+   image = "/assets/images/guide/inheritance-wallet/introduction/wallet-overview.png"
-   retina = "/assets/images/guide/inheritance-wallet/introduction/timelock-overview.png"
+   retina = "/assets/images/guide/inheritance-wallet/introduction/wallet-overview@2x.png"
-   mobile = "/assets/images/guide/inheritance-wallet/introduction/timelock-overview.png"
+   mobile = "/assets/images/guide/inheritance-wallet/introduction/wallet-overview-mobile.png"
-   mobileRetina = "/assets/images/guide/inheritance-wallet/introduction/timelock-overview.png"
+   mobileRetina = "/assets/images/guide/inheritance-wallet/introduction/wallet-overview-mobile@2x.png"
    alt-text = "An illustration showing the timeline of the key sets." width = 1600 height = 800
 %}

-## Application scope
-Note that this configuration could be expanded almost at will.
+Note that this configuration could be expanded almost at will by the users.
 But with each additional layer of logic comes additional complexity in terms of backup and maintainability.
-This decision will ultimately be up to users of your application.
+While the decision will ultimately be up to users of your application.
 But you will need to make sure that your application guides and educates them towards choosing and maintaining a setup that is secure enough and sustainable over the long term.

+## Defining the application scope
 Think about the scope of your application and how to incorporate supporting features beyond just letting users create such an advanced wallet.
 Such supporting features can be implemented on the application layer and don't necessarily need to touch the bitcoin protocol.

 Consider features that help users to: